 As well as covering the rental cost of the accommodation, the fees also pay for:

 - accommodation during Christmas and Easter,

 How does my son/daughter apply for accommodation?

-Once your son/daughter receives an unconditional offer to study here, they will be sent an application pack which includes a booking form.
-This information is normally sent out during June.
+Once your son/daughter receives an offer to study here, and Southampton Solent University is their first choice university, they will be sent an application pack which includes a booking form.
+This information is normally sent out during late March/early April.